-There are at least 2 limits to doing per-hop fragmentation and reassembly:
+There are at least 2 limits to doing per-hop fragmentation and reassembly.
+See [ARTICLE] for detailed simulation results on both limits.

 2.1.
 Latency

 When reassembling, a node needs to wait for all the fragments to be received before being able to generate the IPv6 packet, and possibly forward it to the next hop.
 This repeats at every hop.